laanwj/k210-sdk-stuff/README.md

 rust/accelerometer
 -----------------

 Read measurements from MSA300 accelerometer.
-Doesn't do anything interesting with them yet.
+Display a dot on the screen to visualize the current orientation and magnitude.

 [README](rust/accelerometer/README.md)